brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ I'll also mention studies and facts today.
 Trying to prove to you that's it's more than just an opinion.

-^ I hope that, by reasoning together with you, we can touch some topics you haven't thought about before in this way, and can broaden your thinking.
+^ I hope that, by reasoning together, we can touch some topics you haven't thought about before in this way, and can broaden your thinking.

 ---